-Andrea Benvenuti is a Senior Lecturer of European Studies and International Relations at the School of Social Sciences, Faculty of Arts and Social Sciences, UNSW.
+Andrea Benvenuti is an Associate Professor in Politics and International Relations at the School of Social Sciences, Faculty of Arts and Social Sciences, UNSW.

 Andrea’s current research interests lie in the field of post-1945 international history with a strong focus on Cold War diplomacy.
-He is currently working on two major projects: the first focuses on the Western powers' responses to the emergence of the Non-Alignment Movement in the 1950s and 1960s.
+He is currently working on three book projects: the first focuses on India's foreign policy in the 1950s and early 1960s.
 The second is a collaborative project that examines the role and impact/influence of Western military power and strategic foreign policy in the ordering and re-ordering of Asia between 1919 and 1989.
+The third one is a collaborative project that studies China's foreign policy behaviour from 1949 to the present

 Twentieth century international history, Cold War history, European integration history, twentieth century Southeast Asian history, British foreign policy, Australian foreign policy, US foreign policy, Indian foreign policy and Italian foreign policy